 There is plenty of good and usefull information on tinternet about the benefits and disadvantages of starting a Limited Company, you are best off reading as much as you can, ask lots of questions, then make up your own mind.
 Personally, I did it nearly 18 months ago, and while there are some costs involved that you wouldn't have as a sole trader, overall it's been a good thing for me.
 Good luck

 Enjoy this discussion?
-Check out these related topics: Worst name for a Courier Company, Courier company not paying up, New company in Tamworth, Knowing who you are trading with: VAT and Company numbers, Multi drop company question, Best way to chase a ltd company for money, Using a van for courier work thats leased by another company, Courier company or owner driver, N/A - worst company name, company search.
+Check out these related topics: Worst name for a Courier Company, Courier company not paying up, Multi drop company question, New company in Tamworth, Knowing who you are trading with: VAT and Company numbers, Best way to chase a ltd company for money, Using a van for courier work thats leased by another company, Courier company or owner driver, N/A - worst company name, company search.

 Reply To Topic